dexafree/MaterialList/README.md

 The MaterialListView is based on a RecyclerView.
 It acts just as a normal ListView, but offering options for interacting with your cards.
 It can display the cards in a single or multiple columns.

-First of all, you'll need to declare a MaterialListView in your layout:
+### 1. Step: Declare a MaterialListView in your layout

 ```xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"